fogleman/Minecraft/README.md

 A python implementation from scratch of the popular infinite world game Minecraft.
 (Work in progress)

-This is a long endeavor that already was forked more than 600 times in [various direction](https://github.com/fogleman/Minecraft/network).
+This is a long endeavor that already was forked more than 600 times in [many different directions](https://github.com/fogleman/Minecraft/network).

 ## My take on it